 Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

-Exclusivity agreements prohibit undertakings from the seller or buyer from negotiating with a third party in order to sell or deal with the subject matter of the sale for a prescribed period.
+Preliminary agreements What preliminary agreements are commonly drafted?
+Exclusivity agreements Exclusivity agreements prohibit undertakings from the seller or buyer from negotiating with a third party in order to sell or deal with the subject matter of the sale for a prescribed period.
 Remedies may be limited to damages only for breach of the agreement.
 An exclusivity agreement or arrangement can be part of a letter of intent or term sheet.

-A letter of intent or term sheet is usually entered into before the signing of any formal contract.
+Letters of intent A letter of intent or term sheet is usually entered into before the signing of any formal contract.
 Letters of intent or term sheets are often described as not legally binding.
 They typically set out:

 - the parties’ understanding, principal terms of the transaction and other provisions to allow the buyer to carry out due diligence and investigate the target’s assets and liabilities; and